tairaperrault/portfolio-tairaperrault/README.md

-# Portfolio Project Boilerplate
+# Portfolio Project for Taira Perrault
-A modified version of HTML5 Boilerplate for starting the Portfolio project.